Posted: 7/12/21 | July 12th, 2021

 13. Drink Some Beer

 Portland is one of the beer capitals of America.
-There are over 75 microbreweries in the city — more than any other city on earth — and Portlandians take their beer seriously.
+There are over 70 microbreweries in the city — more than any other city in the country — and Portlandians take their beer seriously.
 The craft beer movement started here back in the ’80s, well before it caught on elsewhere.
 Many breweries have their own tours, as well as their own restaurants, so you can enjoy a pint and a bite to eat.
-Many offer tours, and there are also multi-brewery tours from companies like City Brew Tours.
+Many offer tours, and there are also multi-brewery tours from companies like City Brew Tours (tours start at $89 USD).
 If you’re a craft beer aficionado, be sure to indulge (responsibly).

 14. Hike the Columbia River Gorge

 If you’re looking to get out of the city and stretch your legs, head to the Columbia River Gorge.
-Located east of the city, it is home to waterfalls, scenic vistas, and hiking trails.
+Located about one hour east of the city by car, it’s home to waterfalls, scenic vistas, and hiking trails.
 It’s the largest National Scenic Area in the country and makes for a nice place to spend a day.
-Oregon’s tallest waterfall, Multnomah Falls, can be found here, as well as a hundred-year old observatory that offers up views of the surrounding picturesque landscape.
+Oregon’s tallest waterfall, Multnomah Falls, can be found here, as well as a hundred-year-old observatory that offers up views of the surrounding picturesque landscape.

 Some suggested hikes are Dry Creek Falls (easy, 2 hours), Wahkenna Falls Loop (moderate, 3 hours), and Starvation Ridge and Warren Lake (hard, 8 hours).
-You can reach the gorge with a vehicle in around 30 minutes, but there’s also a daily shuttle for $20 USD (round trip) in case you don’t have a car.
+If you don’t have a car, there’s a daily shuttle available for $20 USD (round trip).

 Portland is one of my favorite American cities.
 It’s fun, eclectic, and energetic, and it has a lot to offer (especially if you’re a foodie or craft beer lover).
 It deserves far more attention than it gets — from domestic and international travelers alike.
 If you find yourself in the PNW, be sure to spend a few days here.
 Your tastebuds will thank you!